blurrycontour/zuul-gerrit/doc/source/admin/zuul-from-scratch.rst

 that will be installed when instantiating the servers::

    cd ~
-   source <username>-openrc.sh  # this will prompt for password - enter it umask 0066

-   ssh-keygen -t rsa -b 2048 -f nodepool_rsa  # don't enter a passphrase openstack keypair create --public-key nodepool_rsa.pub nodepool
+   source <username>-openrc.sh  # this may prompt for password - enter it ssh-keygen -t rsa -b 2048 -f nodepool_rsa  # don't enter a passphrase openstack keypair create --public-key nodepool_rsa.pub nodepool